-Consider mixed data as shown below in columns A and B of the excel sheet.
+Consider mixed data in columns A and B of the Excel sheet.

-In column C, we need to check whether the values in column “Text B” are matching with those in “Text A”.
+In column C, we need to check whether the values in column “Text B” match with those in “Text A”.
 Follow the steps below to get the comparison within these two columns using the VLOOKUP function.

 Step 1: Initiate the VLOOKUP function in cell C2 by typing “=VLOOKUP(“.

-Step 2: The first argument we need to specify is lookup value.
-Since we are trying to lookup whether the values from column Text A are present in column named Text B, we need to specify lookup value from column A. Since we are working with cell C2, it is better to use A2 as lookup value. separate it with comma (“,”) to specify the next argument.
+Step 2: The first argument we must specify is the lookup value.
+Since we are trying to determine whether the values from column Text A are present in a column named Text B, we need to specify the lookup value from column A. Since we are working with cell C2, using A2 as the lookup value is better.
+Separate it with a comma (“,”) to specify the next argument.

-Step 3: Second argument for VLOOKUP function is table_array.
+Step 3: The second argument for the VLOOKUP function is table_array.
 Which will be the range of data within which we wanted to check the values based on lookup_value.
-In our case, it is column named Text B. Thus, select range from B2:B9 as a table_array and fix it using dollar signs so that the range will be the same for formula when we copy it and paste across different cells.
-You can use keyboard shortcut F4 to fix the table range.
+In our case, it is a column named Text B. Thus, select range from B2:B9 as a table_array and fix it using dollar signs so that the range will be the same for the formula when we copy it and paste it across different cells.
+You can use the keyboard shortcut F4 to fix the table range.

-Step 4: Third and most important argument is to specify the column index from the table_array which can be used to lookup the values.
-Since we only have one column selected as table_array, we can use col_index_num value as 1.
+Step 4: Third and most important argument is to specify the column index from the table_array, which can be used to look up the values.
+Since only one column is selected as table_array, we can use the col_index_num value as 1.

-Step 5: The last argument is optional which is range_lookup.
-Since it specifies whether we want an exact match or approximate match, we can use TRUE (approximate match) or FALSE (exact match) for the same.
-We will be interested here in exact matches; thus we will use FALSE as range_lookup argument.
+Step 5: The last argument is optional, which is range_lookup.
+Since it specifies whether we want an exact or approximate match, we can use TRUE (approximate match) or FALSE (exact match).
+We will be interested in exact matches; thus, we will use FALSE as the range_lookup argument.

-Note that, we can also use the Boolean values for TRUE and FALSE as 1 and 0 respectively under VLOOKUP function.
+We can also use the Boolean values for TRUE and FALSE as 1 and 0 under the VLOOKUP function, respectively.

 Step 6: Use closing parentheses to complete the formula and press Enter to get the output.
-Note that, if function finds an exact match for the text in column A under column B, it will reflect the text, otherwise it will reflect #N/A error.
+Note that if the function finds an exact match for the text in column A under column B, it will reflect the text; otherwise, it will reflect the #N/A error.
 Also, drag the formula across rows to get the formula applied for all cells.

-This is how we can compare two columns in Excel using VLOOKUP function.
-However, the #N/A’s are not looking that great in data.
-It may look weird for someone who doesn’t know anything about the formula/function.
+This is how we can compare two columns in Excel using the VLOOKUP function.
+However, the # N/A’s look not great in the data.
+It may look weird to someone who knows nothing about the formula/function.
 Let’s see another example where we try to get a more concrete solution for this issue.

-In this example, we are going to use conditional IF, ISNA along with VLOOKUP to see whether the values from column A are present in column B or not.
+In this example, we will use conditional IF and ISNA with VLOOKUP to see whether the values from column A are present in column B.

-Step 1: Start formula with “=IF(“ and within it use ISNA as a nested function as shown below:
+Step 1: Start the formula with “=IF(“and within it, use ISNA as a nested function as shown below:

-Step 2: Use VLOOKUP function to check whether the values from column A are present in column B. same as we used in the first example.
-Close the parentheses for both VLOOKUP and ISNA function.
+Step 2: Use the VLOOKUP function to check whether the values from column A are present in column B. same as we used in the first example.
+Close the parentheses for both VLOOKUP and ISNA functions.
 See the screenshot below for a better understanding.

-Step 3: Now, we need to specify the values for value_if_true argument for conditional IF.
+Step 3: We need to specify the values for the value_if_true argument for conditional IF.
 Specify it as “Not Present”.
 Don’t forget to use double quotes.